Understanding, Decoding, and Reading Tincture Extraction Ratios

 - Ensuring Consistency: Manufacturers rely on consistent extraction ratios to ensure product reliability.
 Maintaining uniform ratios across batches helps deliver consistent strength and efficacy, crucial for building consumer trust.

-Higher ratios, such as 1:10, are typically used for maintenance doses or when a milder effect is desired.
-Conversely, lower ratios like 1:2 or 1:3 are often chosen for their potent effects, useful for addressing specific health issues requiring a more concentrated dose of herbal constituents.
+Higher ratios (e.g., 1:10) are commonly selected for maintenance doses or to achieve gentler effects.
+Conversely, lower ratios, such as 1:2 or 1:3, are often chosen for their potency, making them ideal for addressing specific health concerns where a more concentrated dose of the herb’s active compounds is essential.

 Typical Extraction Ratios and the Amount of Herbs Per Dropperful of Tincture |